aliraza381/avi/README.md

 * curl

 ## Usage
 This is an example of an HA controller deployment that creates the controller and all other requisite Azure resources.
-A Cluster IP is utilized for the deployment and configured with the cluster_ip variable.
 ```hcl
 terraform {
   backend "local" {